shushant25/Weblusion.in/README.md

 ####When you're done comment the changes made here!

-###Give me a smaller image with weblusion on it for GIT hub.
+###Upload the weblusions Image in the Repository and give me a smaller image with weblusion on it for GIT hub organization accnt.
 Ok!